 - How much do snap on dentures cost?

-In addition to the number of implants, you also need to decide if you are going to go with mini implants or regular implants.
-Many dentists use mini dental implants in place of traditional dental implants for snap on denture treatment.
-Mini implants are easier to place, more cost effective and heal faster.
-However, you can not convert them into fixed teeth is you choose to do so in the future.
-Talk to your dentist to see if it’s best to use traditional or mini implants for your treatment case.
+In addition to the number of implants, you also need to decide if you’re going to use mini implants or regular implants.
+Many dentists use mini dental implants instead of traditional dental implants.
+Mini implants are easier to place, more cost effective, and they heal faster.
+However, you can not convert mini implants into fixed teeth if you choose to do so in the future.
+Talk to your dentist to see which type of dental implants are best for you and your mouth.

-Keep in mind, snap on dentures tend to get loose within a few years of use.
-As such, it is recommended to replace the connectors, known as O-rings, every few years.
-These are the little colorful rubber-like material which sit inside the denture connectors.
-Replacing the O-rings immediately improves the fit of your denture and typically costs very little, as much a regular dental cleaning and exam.
-Talk to your dentist to see if it is time to consider replacing your O-rings on your snap on dentures.
+Snap on dentures require minimal maintenance.
+These dentures tend to get loose after a year or two of use.
+We recommended that you replace the connectors, known as O-rings, every few years.
+Connectors are the little colorful rubber-like material that sit inside your dentures.
+Replacing the O-rings immediately improves the fit of your dentures and it costs very little, usually about as much as a regular dental cleaning.
+Talk to your dentist to see if it’s time to replace your O-rings to improve the fit of your snap on dentures.